Good, Bad and Downright Ugly KPIsby Stacey Barr |

-Before you can successfully find meaningful performance measures, you have to know what a good performance is.
+Before you can successfully find good performance measures, you have to know what a good measure is.
 Sometimes it’s easier to start by defining what ugly performance measures are, because the flipside of what makes a measure ugly helps you define what makes a measure good.

 “Win Customer Service Award”